-Severity level Description Disability weight Moderate vision impairment Has vision problems that make it difficult to recognize faces or objects across a room.
-0.031 Severe vision impairment Has severe vision loss, which causes difficulty in daily activities, some emotional impact (for example worry), and some difficulty going outside the home without assistance.
+Severity level Description Disability weight Near vision impairment has difficulty seeing things that are nearer than 3 feet, but has no difficulty with seeing things at a distance.
+0.011 Moderate vision impairment 0.031 Severe vision impairment Has severe vision loss, which causes difficulty in daily activities, some emotional impact (for example worry), and some difficulty going outside the home without assistance.
 0.184 Blindness Is completely blind, which causes great difficulty in some daily activities, worry and anxiety, and great difficulty going outside the home without assistance.
-0.187 Mild hearing loss Has great difficulty hearing and understanding another person talking in a noisy place (for example, on an urban street).
-0.010 Mild hearing loss with ringing Has great difficulty hearing and understanding another person talking in a noisy place (for example, on an urban street), and sometimes has annoying ringing in the ears.
+0.187 Mild hearing loss Has great difficulty hearing and understanding another person talking in a noisy place (for example, on an urban street) 0.010 Mild hearing loss with ringing Has great difficulty hearing and understanding another person talking in a noisy place (for example, on an urban street), and sometimes has annoying ringing in the ears.
 0.021 Moderate hearing loss Is unable to hear and understand another person talking in a noisy place (for example, on an urban street), and has difficulty hearing another person talking even in a quiet place or on the phone.
 0.027 Moderate hearing loss with ringing Is unable to hear and understand another person talking in a noisy place (for example, on an urban street), has difficulty hearing another person talking even in a quiet place or on the phone, and has annoying ringing in the ears for 5 minutes at a time, almost every day.
-0.074 Moderately severe hearing loss No definition provided 0.158

-Severity level Description Disability weight Moderately severe hearing loss with ringing No definition provided 0.261 Severe hearing loss with ringing Is unable to hear and understand another person talking, even in a quiet place, is unable to take part in a phone conversation, and has annoying ringing in the ears for more than 5 minutes at a time, almost every day.
+0.074 Moderately severe hearing loss No definition provided 0.093 Moderately severe hearing loss with ringing No definition provided 0.168 Severe hearing loss with ringing Is unable to hear and understand another person talking, even in a quiet place, is unable to take part in a phone conversation, and has annoying ringing in the ears for more than 5 minutes at a time, almost every day.
 Difficulties with communicating and relating to others cause emotional impact at times (for example worry or depression).
 0.261 Severe hearing loss Is unable to hear and understand another person talking, even in a quiet place, and unable to take part in a phone conversation.
 Difficulties with communicating and relating to others cause emotional impact at times (for example worry or depression).
-0.158 Profound hearing loss Is unable to hear and understand another person talking, even in a quiet place, is unable to take part in a phone conversation, and has great difficulty hearing anything in any other situation.
-Difficulties with communicating and relating to others often cause worry, depression or loneliness.
-0.204 Profound hearing loss with ringing Is unable to hear and understand another person talking, even in a quiet place, is unable to take part in a phone conversation, has great difficulty hearing anything in any other situation, and has annoying ringing in the ears for more than 5 minutes at a time, several times a day.
-Difficulties with communicating and relating to others often cause worry, depression, or loneliness.
-0.277 Complete hearing loss Cannot hear at all in any situation, including even the loudest sounds, and cannot communicate verbally or use a phone.
-Difficulties with communicating and relating to others often cause worry, depression or loneliness.
-0.215 Complete hearing loss with ringing Cannot hear at all in any situation, including even the loudest sounds, and cannot communicate verbally or use a phone, and has very annoying ringing in the ears for more than half of the day.
-Difficulties with communicating and relating to others often cause worry, depression or loneliness.
-0.316 distribution of the full burden amongst the disease subgroups.
-Age-related and other hearing loss accounts for two-thirds of total DALYs.
+0.158 Profound hearing loss Is unable to hear and understand another person talking, even in a quiet place, is unable to take part in a phone conversation, and has great difficulty hearing anything in 0.204

+Severity level Description Disability weight

+any other situation.
+Difficulties with

+communicating and relating to others often

+cause worry, depression or loneliness.

+Profound hearing loss with Is unable to hear and understand another 0.277

+ringing person talking, even in a quiet place, is

+unable to take part in a phone conversation,

+has great difficulty hearing anything in any

+other situation, and has annoying ringing in

+the ears for more than 5 minutes at a time,

+several times a day.
+Difficulties with

+communicating and relating to others often

+cause worry, depression, or loneliness.

+Complete hearing loss Cannot hear at all in any situation, including 0.215

+even the loudest sounds, and cannot

+communicate verbally or use a phone.

+Difficulties with communicating and relating to

+others often cause worry, depression or

+Ioneliness.

+Complete hearing loss with Cannot hear at all in any situation, including 0.316

+ringing even the loudest sounds, and cannot

+communicate verbally or use a phone, and

+has very annoying ringing in the ears for more

+than half of the day.
+Difficulties with

+communicating and relating to others often

+cause worry, depression or loneliness.